About Heritage Education Funds

 What is the Quebec Education Savings Incentive (QESI)? +

-The Government of Quebec introduced the Quebec Education Savings Incentive (QESI) to further encourage Quebec families to save for their children's post-secondary education on February 2007.
-This incentive is paid in the form of a refundable tax credit by Revenue Quebec into the Registered Education Savings Plan (RESP) of the Beneficiary.
-The Beneficiary must be a resident of Quebec.
-The QESI is comprised of a basic and an increased credit and is subject to a lifetime maximum of $3,600 per Beneficiary.
+The Government of Quebec introduced the Quebec Education Savings Incentive (QESI*) to further encourage Quebec families to save for their children's post-secondary education on February 2007.
+This incentive is paid in the form of a refundable tax credit by Revenu Québec into the Registered Education Savings Plan (RESP) of the beneficiary.
+The beneficiary must be a resident of Quebec.
+The QESI* is comprised of a basic and an increased credit and is subject to a lifetime maximum of $3,600 per beneficiary.

 How do I apply for the Quebec Education Savings Incentive (QESI)? +